-Microsoft has stated that changes to an Office 365 Transport Rule may not always take effect immediately.
+Microsoft has stated that changes to a Microsoft 365 (formerly Office 365) Transport Rule may not always take effect immediately.
 If you’re testing a new email signature design or deploying an update to all users, you may need to wait up to two hours before the new signature is ‘live’.

-Make managing Office 365 email signature easier with Exclaimer
+Make managing Microsoft 365 (formerly Office 365) email signature easier with Exclaimer

 How Exclaimer Can Help: